FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/text/README.md

 **Inputs:**

-- Step Name: Input field for the name of the step.
+- Step Name: Input field for the name of the step
 - Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
 - Template: Text area for input

 ### JsonPath Extract

-**Purpose:** Extracts text from the provided input using json-path, returning the first matched text as the vCommander variable #{steps['Step Name'].output}.
+**Purpose:** Extracts text from the provided input using json-path, returning the first matched text as the vCommander variable `#{steps['Step Name'].output}`.

 **Details:** See also: http://goessner.net/articles/JsonPath/